Charters Didn’t Cause Segregation. They’re a Solution for its Victims.

 Mead hypothesizes that the rigidity and heavy pressure of its methods nevertheless fail them.
 Her story provides rich reportorial detail — it is a very worthwhile read — but she produces little hard evidence to substantiate her suspicions.
 The only statistic she produces to gainsay Success Academy’s work is highly misleading.
 “Although charter students are admitted to college at higher rates than students from comparable public schools, their graduation rates are dispiritingly low,” she writes, “seventy per cent of charter-school students who enroll in college fail to complete their degrees within six years.”

 Oddly, Mead does not include the comparable graduation rate for students from traditional public schools who enroll in college.
-If her thesis was correct, and Success Academy was doing an especially bad job of preparing students for college, traditional-school students would graduate at a higher rate.
+If her thesis was correct, and charters are doing an especially bad job of preparing students for college, traditional-school students would graduate at a higher rate.
 But Mead does not provide any comparison statistic.
-According to the National Alliance for Public Charter Schools, however, 25 percent of students from traditional public schools serving primarily low-income families enrolled in college graduate within six years, while 27 percent of charter-school students do so.
-By that standard, Success Academy’s 30 percent graduation rate is better, not worse — a fact that would seem to deeply undercut Mead’s thesis.
+According to the National Alliance for Public Charter Schools, however, 25 percent of students from traditional public schools serving primarily low-income families enrolled in college graduate within six years, while 27 percent of charter-school students do so — a fact that would seem to deeply undercut Mead’s thesis.

 I can’t be certain the figures from an interested party are correct.
 But I do suspect that, if it were true that charter students graduated from college at a lower rate than other poor children, that fact would have found its way into her story, rather than comparing apples to … nothing.